Mergers and Acquisitions in Poland | M&A Lawyer Poland

 Andy Grove, the legendary CEO of Intel, formulated the rule: “Success breeds complacency.
 Complacency breeds failure.
 Only the paranoid survive.”

-In the context of M&A, paranoia is a virtue.
-Due diligence is not a document review—it is the systematic search for reasons the deal might be a mistake.
+In M&A transactions, paranoia is a virtue.
+Legal due diligence is not a document review—it is the systematic search for reasons the deal might be a mistake.
 Hidden liabilities.
 Disputes that have not yet erupted.
 Change-of-control clauses in key contracts.
-Tax structures that looked lawful in the year they were created but now attract the interest of the authorities.
+Tax structures that looked lawful in the year they were created but now attract the interest of Polish tax authorities.

 Alfred Chandler, the business historian, argued that structure follows strategy—that the way an enterprise is organized derives from the goals it seeks to achieve.
-In mergers, this relationship is inverted: the structure of the transaction determines its legal and tax consequences for years to come.
+In M&A, this relationship is inverted: the structure of the deal determines its legal and tax consequences for years to come.

-Merger by acquisition or by formation of a new entity?
-What happens to licenses and permits?
+Share deal or asset deal?
+What happens to licenses and permits under Polish law?
 How do you protect creditors—and how do you protect the buyer from creditors he did not know about?
 What tax consequences will the chosen path trigger?
 These are not legal questions asked after the fact.
 They are strategic questions that should shape the transaction from day one.

 Jack Welch, for two decades the CEO of General Electric, maintained that “strategy is simply resource allocation.”
-In a merger, the resource is not only capital—it is also time, management attention, capacity to integrate.
+In mergers and acquisitions, the resource is not only capital—it is also time, management attention, capacity to integrate.
 A poorly structured deal consumes these resources long after the closing.

 Time and Tempo